 You will need a personal tax number (NIF) no matter where you are from.
 Anyone legally living in Portugal needs to have a NIF number in this country.
 It’s not a legal requirement to obtain one, and you won’t get into trouble just for not having one.
 However, there are plenty of things that you won’t be able to do without one - buying a property, opening a bank account, getting credit, signing a mobile phone contract, as well as taking up employment.

 Lisbon Tech Guide supports all nationalities for our NIF service, and if you are from outside the European Economic Area, we will be your tax representative.
 This process can be carried out while you are not yet in Portugal.
-The NIF you get through Lisbon Tech Guide is your permanent number - a unique 9-digit number assigned to you for life by the Portuguese Tax and Customs Authority (also referred to as Autoridade Tributária e Aduaneira).
+The NIF you get through Softlanding is your permanent number – a unique 9-digit number assigned to you for life by the Portuguese Tax and Customs Authority (also referred to as Autoridade Tributária e Aduaneira).

 International individuals who wish to work and stay longer than 90 days in Portugal must convert their visa to a Portuguese Residence Permit.

 If you are an EU citizen, you have the right to reside in Portugal without taking any particular steps.
 Still, if you wish to move permanently to the country, you will need to register among the European residents of Portugal after you get your NIF.
-The Certificado do Registo de Cidadão da União Europeia (CRUE Certificate of Residency) is to be requested maximum 30 days after the end of the first 90 days.
+The Certificado do Registo de Cidadão da União Europeia (CRUE Certificate of Residency) is to be requested a maximum of 30 days after the end of the first 90 days.

 Note that while the residence permit is pending, by a cause non-attribute to the applicant, the holder of a residence visa is not forbidden from performing a professional activity in the law's terms regarding the type of residence permit in question.